Theoretical insights for Improving the Schottky-barrier Height at the Ga$_2$O$_3$/Pt Interface: Results

-The local density of states (LDOS) of that interface is shown in Fig.~\ref{fig:ldos_2} A. It is immediately evident that the Schottky barrier height is reduced to practically zero by the presence of the adsorbed decomposed water; the Fermi energy sits directly under the conduction band minimum.
-In Fig.~\ref{fig:ldos_2} B the electrostatic potential of the $\beta$-Ga$_2$O$_3$ $(\overline{2}01)$/H.OH/Pt(111) interface, in blue, and the electrostatic potential of the $\beta$-Ga$_2$O$_3$ $(\overline{2}01)$/Pt(111) interface, in gray, are overlayed using the vacuum level on the Pt side as a reference.
-One can see that the entire electrostatic potential on the gallium side of the interface is shifted by an amount corresponding to the SBH in Fig.~\ref{fig:ldos_1} A. The average potential on both sides of the interface remains flat which means the additional dipole that causes the shift in potential is located at the interface.
+The local density of states (LDOS) of that interface is shown in Fig.~\ref{fig:ldos_2}(a).
+It is immediately evident that the Schottky barrier height is reduced to practically zero by the presence of the adsorbed decomposed water; the Fermi energy sits directly under the conduction band minimum.
+In Fig.~\ref{fig:ldos_2}(b) the electrostatic potential of the $\beta$-Ga$_2$O$_3$ $(\overline{2}01)$/H.OH/Pt(111) interface, in blue, and the electrostatic potential of the $\beta$-Ga$_2$O$_3$ $(\overline{2}01)$/Pt(111) interface, in gray, are overlayed using the vacuum level on the Pt side as a reference.
+One can see that the entire electrostatic potential on the gallium side of the interface is shifted by an amount corresponding to the SBH in Fig.~\ref{fig:ldos_1}(a).
+The average potential on both sides of the interface remains flat which means the additional dipole that causes the shift in potential is located at the interface.
 This added dipole illustrated in the inset of Fig.~\ref{fig:ldos_2} goes from the negatively charged OH- to the positively charged H+ on the corrugated Ga$_2$O$_3$ surface.

-In Fig.~\ref{fig:ldos_2} the concentration of adsorbed H.OH is very high; it assumes every single interface cell (Fig.\ref{fig:result}) adsorbs one water molecule.
-In reality the concentration of adsorbed water would be much lower.
+In Fig.~\ref{fig:ldos_2} the concentration of adsorbed H.OH is very high; it assumes every single interface cell (Fig.~\ref{fig:result}) adsorbs one water molecule.
+Therefore, certain properties of the interface structure in Fig.~\ref{fig:ldos_2} are not representative of the real interface where the concentration of adsorbed water is much lower.
+For example, there is a large physical gap between the Pt atoms and the Ga$_2$O$_3$ atoms in Fig.~\ref{fig:ldos_2}; in reality, this gap would be present only close to the OH group and Pt atoms far away from it would be closer to Ga$_2$O$_3$ as in Fig.~\ref{fig:ldos_1}(a).
+In the same way, the measured SBH of the full interface would likely fall between that of Fig.~\ref{fig:ldos_1}(a) and that Fig.~\ref{fig:ldos_2}.
 One way to estimate the effective Schottky barrier is to compute the shift in electrostatic potential due to a finite concentration of dipoles at the interface.
 For example, using the position of the added H and O atoms and by solving the Poisson equation in 1D, we can estimate the charge density necessary to shift the dipole by 0.85~eV (to go from the ideal 1.9~eV to the experimental 1.05~eV barrier).
 We find that there would need to be about one adsorbed H.OH every 14 unit cells ($5.3\times10^{-11}$~mol/cm$^2$) to obtain a SBH of 1.05~eV.
 This offers a simple understanding of the concept of effective SBH in the presence of surface dipoles.